DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Learn new words in context

-Write down not just the word but the whole sentence.
-“The library is closed on Mondays” sticks better than just “the library.”
+Write down not just the word alone, but the whole sentence.
+“The library is closed on Mondays" sticks better in memory than just “the library".

 Tip 05

-Ads, letters, articles, brochures – each text type has its own logic.
+Advertisements, letters, articles, brochures – each type of text has its own logic.
 The more formats you practice, the broader your preparation.

 Tip 06